 How Bad Driving Affects Your Car Insurance Rates

 Whether you live in one of the states with the best drivers or one of the states with the worst drivers, it's important to have ample auto insurance.
 This is especially true if you call Utah, California, Virginia, or one of the nation's other "bad-driving" states home.
 That's because living alongside a lot of bad drivers can impact your insurance rates even if you're a great one.

 What can you do to combat this?
-Shop around and get quotes from a number of car insurance companies.
+Shop around and compare car insurance quotes from several companies.
 That's how you find the best rates for the coverage you need.
 (And don't forget--it's also a good idea if you live in one of the "best-driving" states highlighted here, as comparing quotes can help you save a lot of money.)